Today, large numbers do some strange things. The

 years ago that we're everywhere on earth today.
 We

-occupy almost every ounce of water, every puff of
+occupy almost every ounce of water, and every puff of

 air.
 I can't help but think, when I see people